geleto/cascador-ai/README.md

 ## What is Cascador-AI?

-Building sophisticated AI systems - from multi-step agents and RAG pipelines to complex tool-use chains - requires orchestrating numerous asynchronous tasks. **Cascador-AI is an AI orchestration library that makes this radically simpler and more intuitive.** Built on the [Vercel AI SDK Core](https://sdk.vercel.ai/docs/ai-sdk-core) and the powerful [Cascada Template and Scripting Engine](https://github.com/geleto/cascada), it allows you to define these workflows with clean, declarative, synchronous-style code and templates.
+Building sophisticated AI systems - from multi-step agents and RAG pipelines to complex tool-use chains - requires orchestrating numerous asynchronous tasks. **Cascador-AI is an AI orchestration library that makes this radically simpler and more intuitive.** Built on the [Vercel AI SDK Core](https://sdk.vercel.ai/docs/ai-sdk-core) and the powerful [Cascada Scripting and Templating Engine](https://github.com/geleto/cascada), it allows you to define these workflows with clean, declarative, synchronous-style code and templates.
 The engine automatically parallelizes asynchronous operations, giving you the performance of concurrent execution without the complexity of managing it.

 ### 🔀 A Code-First Philosophy: Write Logic, Not Graphs

-Cascador-AI is built for developers who prefer expressing complex logic as **code, not as a graph of boilerplate nodes**.
+Cascador-AI is built for developers who prefer expressing complex logic as **code, not as a graph of boilerplate nodes and edges**.
 Instead of forcing you to learn a rigid, declarative API to define nodes and edges, it lets you write your workflows using familiar patterns like variables, functions, loops, and conditionals.
 You write the logic; the engine handles the complex orchestration and parallel execution for you.

 ### ⚡ Parallel by Default, Data-Flow guided execution

 The core of Cascador-AI is a **data-flow execution model**.
 Instead of running line-by-line, operations run as soon as their data dependencies are met.
 This means independent LLM calls or API requests in your script automatically run in parallel without any extra effort.
-For stateful operations where order is critical (e.g., database writes), you can easily enforce a strict sequential execution, giving you the best of both worlds.
+For stateful operations where order is critical (like database writes), you can easily enforce a strict sequential execution, giving you the best of both worlds.
 This powerful combination means that instead of wrestling with computation graphs, message queues, or async boilerplate, you just write the logic - the engine handles the rest.

 ### 💡 Logic vs. Capabilities: A Clear Separation of Concerns